-A passionate advocate for choral music education, Nathan is fervently involved in NAfME, CMEA, ACDA, and CoACDA, placing special emphasis on encouraging lifelong singing.
-He is frequently invited to present lectures and reading sessions at state conferences, as well as visit and clinic at local high schools throughout the Front Range.
-He has served on the Colorado All-State Choir Board, the Vocal Music Council of CMEA, and the Colorado ACDA Council as the Women’s Choir R&R Chair.
-He fully believes in promoting standards of the choral repertoire, as well as discovering and supporting newly composed works.
+A dedicated advocate for choral music education, Nathan is involved in NAfME, CMEA, ACDA, and CoACDA, placing special emphasis on encouraging lifelong singing.
+He is frequently invited to present lectures and reading sessions at conferences, as well as clinic at high schools throughout the region.
+He has served on the Colorado All-State Choir Board, the Vocal Council of CMEA, and the CoACDA Council as the Treble Choir Chair.
+He fully believes in programming historical choral repertoire, as well as supporting newly composed works.

-Linda McGinn is recently retired after teaching students choral music for 31 years.
-She received a BM in Organ Performance and a BM in Education from Colorado State University, studying with Robert Cavarra and James McCray.
+Linda McGinn received Bachelor of Music Education and Bachelor of Music in Organ Performance degrees from Colorado State University, studying with James McCray and Robert Cavarra.
 She received an MA in Teaching from Grand Canyon University.
-Her teaching experience included Thompson Valley HS in Loveland, Gunnison HS, Alamosa HS and Pueblo South HS.
-In addition to her teaching experience, Mrs. McGinn served as staff accompanist at Western State Colorado University, Adams State University and Colorado State University-Pueblo, and choral director at the Gunnison Community Church.
-Mrs. McGinn was a board member for both the Colorado Music Educators Association and the Colorado American Choral Directors Association and now serves as a judge for the Colorado All-State Choir auditions.
+Her 31 years of choral teaching included Thompson Valley HS in Loveland, Gunnison HS, Alamosa HS and Pueblo South HS.
+In addition to her teaching experience, Linda served as staff accompanist at Western State Colorado University, Adams State University and Colorado State University-Pueblo, and choral director at the Gunnison Community Church.
+Linda was a board member for both the Colorado Music Educators Association and the Colorado American Choral Directors Association and now serves as a judge for the Colorado All-State Choir auditions.
 Currently, she is collaborative pianist for the Loveland and Thompson Valley high school choirs.
-In 2013, Linda and her husband Wayne (retired college and high school football coach) returned to Loveland in 2013 (where they first met!
+In 2013, Linda and her husband Wayne (retired college and high school football coach) returned to Loveland where they first met!
 They are most fortunate to have their grown children (Caitlin and Zack and their spouses) and grandson Killian also in the NoCo area.